 Rhebo is a partner of the Alliance for Cybersecurity of the Federal Office for Information Security (BSI) as well as the Teletrust - IT Security Association Germany.
 The company was awarded the "IT Security Made in Germany" and "Cybersecurity Made In Europe" labels for its strict data protection and data security policies.

 Which security challenges do energy companies face today?

-Klaus: For us, the cooperation with Landis+Gyr follows our strategy to seamlessly secure critical IoT devices in industrial networks.
-With Rhebo’s suite of solutions, Landis+Gyr can extend the functionalities of its high-performance smart metering devices with comprehensive cyber security and availability.
-For customers ie, grid operators and DSO’s that operate critical metering infrastructure, this means getting end to end threat detection and protection across their AMI, thus paving the way for further digitalization and automation of their services.
+Klaus: For us, being part of Landis+Gyr follows our strategy to seamlessly secure critical IoT devices in industrial networks.
+With Rhebo’s suite of solutions, Landis+Gyr can extend the functionalities of its high-performance smart metering devices with comprehensive cybersecurity and availability.
+For customers i.e., grid operators and DSO’s that operate critical metering infrastructure, this means getting end to end threat detection and protection across their AMI, thus paving the way for further digitalization and automation of their services.

 For a comprehensive security audit with asset discovery and risk analysis across your own OT networks, sign up for the Rhebo-Industry 4.0 Stability and Security Audit and learn how 360° OT Monitoring can bring holistic cybersecurity across your AMI.